 TechTarget has identified that businesses who also give staff specific responsibilities in unified communications management are 17% more successful in integrating all communications on one platform.
 This could mean having one person responsible for file management and one for social platforms or sub-teams assigned to monitor such activity.
 This way, you will always have full control and a complete overview of your communications activities.

 What you could discover

-The other regulatory barriers businesses regularly face involve getting the right systems in place, which can be expensive.
-However, as most mobile technologies, up-to-date computers and many desktop phones are already perfectly compatible with cloud-based technology, this issue can be quickly resolved.
+The other regulatory barriers businesses regularly face are getting suitable systems in place, which can be expensive.
+However, the issue is easy to resolve since most mobile technologies, up-to-date computers and many desktop phones are already compatible with cloud-based technology.

 There’s also the fact that remote working is here to stay.
 Fast Company predicts that “remote tools will become standard, even among non-remote staff.”
 This means that instant messaging, video calling and emails will replace even walking across the office to ask questions.